Geranium carolinianum: Description

-G. carolinianum has erect pubescent or hairy stems, typically colored pink or red.
+Geranium carolinianum has erect pubescent or hairy stems, typically colored pink or red.
 There are two leaves per node on each stem, which may be either alternate or opposite.
 The stem is not succulent, and not nutrient-rich as a source of calories for herbivores.

 The palm-shaped leaves are several centimeters wide, ranging between 3–8 cm.
 They are usually divided into five segments, which are each subdivided into elegantly-pointed lobes and secondary lobes.
 The fine hairs on the surface of the leaves may give them a silvery or grey hue, with the underlying color shifting from green to a deep red at maturity.

 The inflorescence is a cluster of one to several small flowers.
 Each flower has five-pointed sepals which can be as long as the petals, and five-notched petals in shades of white, light pink to lavender.
 This is a distinguishing factor for discriminating G. carolinianum from other species of Geranium.
 The flowers form in short tight clusters which grow off the main stems.
 The anthers do not have nectar spurs.
 The carpels have hair and are fused together.
 There are five carpels and one pistil.
 The petals are rounded.
 The color of the sepals is green to brown; they are ovate.
 Despite being thin, dry and paper-like, the sepals are flexible.
 The plant does not persist after flowering.
 Flowers of G. carolinianum bloom from late March through July.
 They do not give off any strong aroma or scent to attract pollinators into visiting the flower, relying solely on visual stimuli to attract insects to their sap.

-The fruit has a hairy body and a style up to 1.5 centimeters long; it can grow to a length of 5mm.
+The fruit has a hairy body and a style up to 1.5 cm long; it can grow to a length of 5 mm.
 As with other species of geranium, the fruit has long, beak-like structures, giving the plant its common name of crane's-bill.
 The seed surfaces are finely reticulated.
 The seeds have pits or depressions in them and are wingless.
 The fruit is dry, and does not split open when ripened.
-The root system of Geranium carolinium is a taproot structure that can grow to a depth of 15 centimeters.
+The root system of G. carolinium is a taproot structure that can grow to a depth of 15 cm.
 The plant has a superior ovary.